morales-felix/Mendel_cooked_up_his_data/README.md

-# Mendel_cooked_up_his_data
-In construction...
+# Mendel Cooked Up His Data?

-  In essence, this is an extract from a class project in which we explored the notion that Mendel cooked up his data so it appeared impressive on his paper on pea hybridization (something that I imagine most of us learned during high school biology, dominant and recessive alleles, etc.).
-The summary is that Mendel's laws can be framed as Chi-square distributions.
-If one assumes this, and then overlays Mendel's data on top of this distribution, one can see how Mendel's data has the tails of the distribution missing.
-Why?
+This repository contains a fun exploration from a class project investigating the theory that Gregor Mendel may have manipulated his data on pea hybridization to appear more impressive.
+This is the same Mendel whose laws of inheritance most of us learned in high school biology, dealing with dominant and recessive alleles.

+### What's the Project About?

+Mendel's laws can be expressed as Chi-square distributions.
+By overlaying Mendel's data onto this distribution, we notice something intriguing: the tails of the distribution are missing in Mendel's results.
+Why might that be?

+### Want to Know More?

+Dive into the Jupyter notebook `mendel_may_have_cheated.ipynb` to uncover the details and see if Mendel might have cheated with his data!